deusExMac/TwitterSearch/README.md

 Follow the instructions in the next sections on how to configure the above settings, depending on whether bearer tokens should be encrypted or not.

-### Storing bearer tokens as plain text (i.e. not encrypted) in the configuration file
+If you would like to store the bearer tokens in the configuration file as plain text, follow these instructions to configure properly the necessary settings:

 - If you have a valid essential token, set the value of setting ``essentialBearer`` to the value of the essential token you got from your Twitter developer account and the value of setting ``targetArchive`` to ‘recent’ .
 This means that all requests will be directed to the recent archive.
 Set the value of ``bearerEncrypted`` to false.
 Setting ``encryptionKeyFile`` is not relevant in this situation. **This is the minimum settings that need to have proper values in order for TwitterSearch to work correctly.**
 - If you have a valid academic token, set the value of setting ``academicBearer`` to the value of the academic token you have and the value of setting ``targetArchive`` to ‘historic’.
 Set the value of ``bearerEncrypted`` to false.
 Setting ``encryptionKeyFile`` is not relevant in this situation.
 - If you have a valid essential and academic bearer token, set the values of ``essentialBearer`` and ``academicBearer`` to the respective token and  the value of ``targetArchive`` to either ‘recent’ or ‘historic’ to specify the bearer token to use.
 Set the value of ``bearerEncrypted`` to false.
 Setting ``encryptionKeyFile`` is not relevant in this situation.